On the Security of Key Extraction from Measuring Physical Quantities: Application: Physical Layer Key Extraction with Experimental Security Analysis

-To put the above into perspective, if we set $\epsilon_{c}=e^{-1},\epsilon_{u}=2^{-80}$, we can do the following: first we make around 1800 measurements, then use a 8-bit unary encoding.
-(Since we take 5-bit precision, and in our experiments almost all (99.95\%) RSSI fall in [-8,0].
-Also, we ignore the bit for sign, since they are all negative).
-Finally, we employ a (255,229)-RS code for secure sketch and apply a 2-universal hash function~\cite{CW79} as randomness extractor and harvest a 128-bit key.
-Note that the success rate of the exchange is at least $1-\frac{1}{e}$ and is detectable by the two parties hence in case of failure the extraction is repeated.
+To put the above into perspective, if we set $\epsilon_{c}=e^{-1},\epsilon_{u}=2^{-80}$, we can do the following: first we make around 1800 measurements, then use a 8-bit unary encoding on the absolute value.
+(We take only 5-bit precision for the RSSI value.)
+Finally, we employ a (255,229)-RS code for secure sketch and apply 2-universal hash functions~\cite{CW79} as randomness extractor and harvest a 128-bit key.
+Note that the success rate of the exchange is at least $1-\frac{1}{e}$ and is detectable by the parties hence in case of failure the extraction is repeated.

 \ignore{ Recall that using the sub-protocol described in Section~\ref{subsec:experiment-setup}, Alice and Bob complete a number of rounds in a {\tt ping}-like protocol.
 Each party will utilize a 7800ms idle period after one round and will collect 2560 samples in total.
 The precision of measurements is fixed at 5 bits.
 In our experiments, all channel measurements fall within [-8,0] with very high probability (larger than 99.95\%), and thus Alice and Bob can use a 8-bit unary encoding to implement the low distortion embedding.
 Specifically, they encode a measurement $x$ to $8-|x|$ bits $1$s and then $|x|$ bits $0$s (note that we drop the first bit for $sign(x)$ needed since almost all sample values are non-positive, and it is easy to add this bit without effectively changing the statistics in Table \ref{table:estimation}).
 After the quantization, both Alice and Bob obtain a 20480 bits string.